MY MOM, MY BEST FRIEND: 2009, AGE 69

 The third and the sixth chemo sessions kicked my butt.
 But I have not had horrible HPV problems…just multiple side effects that wear me down.
 I get tired, but I have learned to be patient and rest when I need to rest.

-This is the first time I have visited a cancer CA125 site online.
+This is my first time visiting an ovarian test CA125 site online.
 I didn’t want to read bad things on the internet…I didn’t want to get discouraged.
 My partner is a nurse, and she bore the burden of doing all the research, sorting fact from fiction, and reading the stories that didn’t have a good ending.
 It was harder on her and my family and friends than on me.
 She would “dole out” information to me as she thought I could handle it/understand it.

 I feel very fortunate that I will make it through this with only minor “glitches” along the way.
 Having a positive attitude, doing what they tell you, and getting up and going as much as possible helps.

-My HPV GP is amazed, but I am not shocked by how this ended up–as I said, I knew I would beat it…I didn’t know it was going to happen THIS FAST!
+My GP is amazed, but I am not shocked by how this exam ended up–as I said, I knew I would beat it…I didn’t know it was going to happen THIS FAST!

 I send my good thoughts and vibes to all those fighting this battle.
 Keep a smile and think good thoughts—I know I am!